iXinge/starter/README.md

 # starter
-A template of command list to config a new host.
+A Shell template of command list to config a new host.

 Contains:
 - Develop env
 - Tools
+- Software
+- Programming Language Dev kit
+- Databse
+- Cache Server